chironb/ADFOpus2025/ADFOpusReleaseSupport/Readme.txt

 - There was another bug: If you double click on the empty area of the list view the program opens the last file that had been clicked on.
 These weird quirky UI issues are much better now!
 There are several fixes that should smooth over the experience!

+- There was another bug: If you double click on the empty area of the list view the program opens the last file that had been clicked on.
+These weird quirky UI issues are much better now!
+There are several fixes that should smooth over the experience!

+- Dynamic context menus.
+Now if you click a file, a folder, or the empty background in the file list view, and you right-click, you'll get a different more focused menu showing you only the tasks you can do with the selected item.
+Cool!

+- New Text Viewer!
+This one now has a Word Wrap feature so you can turn it on for files that do not have hard line breaks in them.
+You can still resize the window to whatever size you like!

 I consider this to be all the essentials I wanted to cover in updating this app for 2025!
 Woot!
 I hope you find using ADF Opus 2025 to be as enjoyable as I do!
 It's not perfect but it's got you covered.

 I hope managing Amiga disk images just a little bit easier for you!